navigators-exploration-team/recursive-mastermind-zkApp/README.md

 ## Overview

 - The game involves two players: a `Code Master` and a `Code Breaker`.
-- Inspired by [mastermind-noir](https://github.com/vezenovm/mastermind-noir), this version replaces colored pegs with a combination of 4 unique, non-zero digits.
+- Inspired by [mastermind-noir](https://github.com/vezenovm/mastermind-noir), this version replaces colored pegs with a combination of 4 unique, non-zero digits between `1` and `7`.

 ## Game Rules